yarapaz/rick-and-morty-land/README.md

 - **Species**: choosing between the two existing species: humans or aliens.

-- **Status**: select the status of your characters among all the options on the list.
+- **Status**: select the status of your characters among all the options available on the list.

 - **Origin**: check as many origins as you want to find all the characters you wish.